KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 This guide covers the basic Eve-ng emulation environment setup along with basic BGP routing lab.
 These instructions cover virtualbox configuration, though other methods/systems will work.
 There are two options: Easy (unverified) and Full Setup (step by step clean build).
 Reference the FRR Manual as needed (helpful for router commands/verification):  [FRR Documentation](http://docs.frrouting.org/en/latest/setup.html#basic-setup)

 # Easy Setup
-* Download virtualbox disc image of pre-configured system and run [here](https://drive.google.com/drive/folders/11-vyLXQAHN4MR3sSGhR8YtLL00JavkBu?usp=sharing).
+* Download virtualbox disc image of pre-configured system and run [here](https://drive.google.com/drive/folders/11-vyLXQAHN4MR3sSGhR8YtLL00JavkBu?usp=sharing) (avail 3/1).
 Everything should be setup per the final test lab (See graphic towards the end of this file).
 * Take a look at the [Launching Lab](https://github.com/KarlOlson/Eve-NG-BGP-Lab-Setup/blob/main/README.md#launching-lab) section for a few small efforts to load configs and various devices.
 * Note: This image does not have the Blockchain functioning yet, but everything else should run and operate.